openstack/openstack-manuals/doc/install-guide/source/glance.rst

    glance-install.rst
    glance-verify.rst

-The OpenStack Image service (glance) enables users to discover, register, and retrieve virtual machine images.
+The Image service (glance) enables users to discover, register, and retrieve virtual machine images.
 It offers a :term:`REST <RESTful>` API that enables you to query virtual machine image metadata and retrieve an actual image.